emedware/vue-golden-layout/README.md

 ### gl-router

-The router is a `glContainer` that aims to sublimate the `<router-view />` It let people manage their routes in tabs, open them in a split screen or even popped-out in another browser window on another physical display.
+The router is a `glContainer` that aims to sublimate the `<router-view />` It lets users manage their routes in tabs, open them in a split screen or even popped-out in another browser window on another physical display.

 The main usage is `<gl-router />`.
 Any options of `router-view` still has to be implemented.